AnnaKarapetyan/Image-Classification-With-and-Without-NN/README.md

 * Classical models with HOG, PCA, and color histograms gave moderate results (around 60% accuracy).
 * CNN with data augmentation gave the best result (81% accuracy).

-However, even CNN made mistakes.
+In general, the models could tell apart animals and machines well.
+But similar animals or similar vehicles were sometimes mixed up.
 The most common confusion was between:
 * **Cat and Dog**
 * **Horse and Deer**
 * **Truck and Car**

-These classes look very similar, which made them hard to separate.
-In general, the models could tell apart animals and machines well.
-But similar animals or similar vehicles were sometimes mixed up.

 ---

-Thank you for reading!
-# Image-Classification-With-and-Without-NN